mdavids/rfc/content/draft-davids-forsalereg-13.md

                   ; all content tags case sensitive lowercase

 fcod-value      = 1*239OCTET
-                  ; must be at least 1 OCTET

 ftxt-value      = 1*239OCTET
-                  ; must be at least 1 OCTET

 furi-value      = URI
                   ; http, https, mailto and tel URI schemes